SethDrew/comp150hw4/README.md

 Make sure to have Python v2.7 installed.

-See IOSpecs.md for how to run the generator
+See IOSpecs.md for how to run the generator independently